miaulez/miaulez.github.io/_posts/2022-01-04-thm-cmess-writeup.md

 ![](/assets/images/thm/cmess/12.png)

-I’ve tried logging into the box via ssh with it but it didn’t work.
+I’ve tried logging into the box via ssh with the password found, but it didn’t work.
 So let’s try it on the admin panel.

 ![](/assets/images/thm/cmess/13.png)